How the Apollo missions transformed our understanding of the Moon’s origin

 Where did the Moon come from?
 The origin of our cosmic neighbor is a fundamental question in planetary science.
 From Galileo’s first telescopic observations of the Moon to humans walking on its surface, our understanding of its origins has come a long way.
 Yet it’s far from complete.

 There are multiple hypotheses that have attempted to explain how the Moon came to be.
 For this article, we’ll focus on the most popular one—The Giant Impact Hypothesis (GIH).

 According to the GIH, a titanic collision took place 4.5 billion years ago, when the planets had just formed.
 A young Mars-sized planet, named Theia, collided with the early Earth.
 The impact ejected a huge amount of material.
 While some of this material escaped into space, the rest stayed in orbit, and consolidated to form the Moon.

 For decades, the consensus of the planetary science community has been that the GIH is the best model to explain the formation of the Moon and account for its properties.
 While scientific literature on evidences for the GIH are varied in nature, in this article we focus on NASA’s Apollo missions.
 Apollo represents a crucial dataset because it allowed us to test long-standing hypotheses using multiple in-situ measurements, thanks to 382 kilograms of rock and soil samples that were brought back to Earth.

 Data from the Apollo missions show that the Moon’s formation isn’t as simple as we first thought.
 The results have been difficult to reconcile and interpret and have transformed our understanding of the GIH.

 Findings in support of the GIH

 An implication of the GIH is that the impact must have left the newly formed Moon in a molten state.
 It must have been encompassed in a vast magma ocean; the estimates of its depth are at least 500 kilometers.
-With time, this magma ocean would crystallize and formed the mantle and crust of the Moon.
+With time, this magma ocean would crystallize and form the mantle and crust of the Moon.